Preventative 'Keeping Safe' education programme

 Participating schools will be randomly assigned to one of two groups.
 One group will receive and teach the programme from 2016 to 2018.
 The second group will not receive the programme until 2018.
 Both groups will take part in the evaluation from 2016-2018.
 This will involve children, teachers, and parents completing questionnaires at the beginning, middle and end of the evaluation.

-You can find more information on the Keeping Safe programme on the NSPCC website.
+You can find more information on the NSPCC Learning website at Keeping safe: preventative education in Northern Ireland.